Reactive-Extensions/RxJSKoans/readme.md

 ## Structure ##

-The koans are broken out into areas by file, events are covered in about_events.js, time is introduced in about_time.rb, etc. They are presented in order in the index.js file.
+The koans are broken out into areas by file, events are covered in about_events.js, time is introduced in about_time.js, etc. They are presented in order in the index.js file.

 Each koan builds up your knowledge of RxJS and builds upon itself.